franciscogouveia/hapi-rbac/README.md

 ## Versions

+* `1.1.0` - Added ability to dynamically retrieve policies for the route
 * `1.0.0` - Since this version, only node `^4.0` and hapi `^12.0.0` is supported.
    All the functionality and syntax remains the same.